modernweb-dev/web/docs/learn/test-runner/code-coverage/index.md

 uh nice `100%` - but it feels fishy? didn't we have a `finish later` somewhere?

-## How come we have 100% test coverage?
+## How come we have 100% code coverage?

 Lets first try to understand how code coverage works The way code coverage gets measured is by applying a form of instrumentation.
 In short, before our code is executed it gets changed (instrumented) and it behaves something like this: